Stagecoach Ballroom

+History

-In October 1961 Ray Chaney opened the first generation of the Stagecoach Inn in the old Stagecoach Hotel at 2408 North Main Street in Fort Worth, Texas.
+In October 1961, Ray Chaney opened the first generation of the Stagecoach Inn in the old Stagecoach Hotel at 2408 North Main Street in Fort Worth, Texas.
 On opening night, he had Al Dexter of "Pistol Packin' Mama" fame as his first act.
 He did quite well at the location.

-By 1963, the crowds got too large, and Ray moved his club to the then Crystal Springs Ballroom at 5336 White Settlement Road and began the second generation of the Stagecoach Inn.
+By 1963, the crowds got too large, and Ray moved his club to the then Crystal Springs Ballroom at 5336 White Settlement Rd and began the second generation of the Stagecoach Inn.

 Chaney booked many of the biggest names of the era at his club.
-Those names included Willie Nelson, Bob Wills, Porter Wagoner, Jim Reeves, Bobby Bare and quite a few more.
+Those names included Willie Nelson, Bob Wills, Porter Wagoner, Jim Reeves, and Bobby Bare.
 The last performer to appear at the Stagecoach Inn in White Settlement was Tommy Duncan on January 19, 1967.
 That week the club was destroyed by a fire.

 In April 1967, Chaney leased a building that was once a Safeway store and opened the Stagecoach Inn where it stands today at 2516 East Belknap Street in Fort Worth.
 There were 300 parking spaces and Fort Worth’s longest bar.
 When the new Stagecoach Inn opened, Bo Powell and Gene Kelly noted that “it was one of the biggest crowds ever seen in a club in Fort Worth".

 But this time it may have peaked too soon.
 In late 1968 Ray told his employees that if business didn't start to pick up, he was going to have to close the place.
 That New Year’s Eve his old friend "whom he had once told to give up singing", Willie Nelson, came in to play and brought the crowds along with him.
 That seemed to be the spark that renewed the interest in the Stagecoach Inn.

 On August 24, 1972, Chaney died in a car accident.
 It was reported that he was on his way home, north of Fort Worth, hit a bridge abutment and was not found until several minutes after the car caught fire.

 Chaney's wife Fae ran the Stagecoach for a few years and was under a binding lease agreement until Bruno Czajkowski and his brother-in-law Milton Trojacek took over the property from the management company circa 1974.
 By March 1976 they were running the Stagecoach Inn.
 They renamed the club the Stagecoach Ballroom and the house band the Stagecoach Express.

-In November of 1976, a black and white photo of Johnny Rodriguez was published in the advertisement section of the Fort Worth Star-Telegram and that evening over 2700 people attended the performance.
+In November of 1976, a black and white photo of Johnny Rodriguez was published in the advertisement section of the Fort Worth Star-Telegram, and that evening over 2,700 people attended the performance.
 For more than 20 years the house band played every night and would open and close the show for special guests and events.